 If you come to Riverside for services, we will ask to see your insurance identification card and we will probably make a photocopy of it.
 All patients should familiarize themselves with the terms of their insurance coverage.
 This will help you understand the medical facility's billing procedures and charges.
 Remember that your insurance policy is a contract between you and your insurance company and you have the final responsibility for payment of your medical fees.

 If you are a member of a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO), your plan may have special requirements, such as pre-certification or pre-authorization for certain tests and procedures.
 It is your responsibility to make sure that you meet the requirements of your plan.
 If you don't follow your plan's requirements, you may be financially responsible for all or part of the services rendered in the hospital.

 If you are covered by Medicare, we will need a copy of your Medicare card to verify eligibility and process your Medicare claim.
 You should be aware that the Medicare program specifically excludes payment for certain items and services such as cosmetic surgery, some oral surgery procedures and personal comfort items.
 Deductibles and co-payments also are the responsibility of the patient.
-Medicare does not pay for the cost of a private room unless medically necessary.

-- More about Provider Based Offices
+- More about provider based offices

 We will ask that you pay your co-payments and/or deductibles at the time of service or when you are admitted for your hospital stay.

-Paying for Hospice Care
+Paying for Hospice care